 Everything should be easy to find at your favorite craft store with the exception of the borax-look for that in the laundry aisle.

 Note: This recipe uses a very small amount (1/4 tsp) of Borax.
 Children should never be allowed direct contact with undiluted borax.
 Always monitor small children playing with slime.
+If you prefer a borax-free slime, please feel free to substitute your favorite slime recipe and simply add the same decorative touches.

 Start with two bowls, each filled with 1/4 cup of water.
 In one bowl add 1/4 of clear glue along with a generous sprinkle of ultra fine gold glitter and a little yellow food color.
 Stir well.